OpenSlides/OpenSlides/README.md

 ## Installation

-To setup an OpenSlides 4 instance, please follow our [install instructions](INSTALL.md).
+To set up an OpenSlides 4 instance, please follow our [install instructions](INSTALL.md).